 Thermo Fisher gives each participant a Science Kit Swag Bag that includes genuine laboratory goggles, an apron and gloves, as well as a special “Be STEM-Credible!” notepad and a four-color “Frog Pen” for recording experiments.
 At the end of the STEM Expo, there is a treasure hunt for the kids.
 The company, which owns Nalgene water bottles, will give the kids a Marvel Superheroes version of the bottle.

-According to Rea, childhood cancers — the primary focus of the Gran Fondo fundraising effort — are different from adult cancers, but until recently little was known about genetic alterations that drive such childhood cancers.
+Childhood cancers — the primary focus of the Gran Fondo fundraising effort — are different from adult cancers, but until recently little was known about genetic alterations that drive such childhood cancers.
 To help address the problem, Thermo Fisher has established the International Childhood Oncology Network, a resource to develop a global community of researchers who collaborate by sharing data, protocols and best practices.
 Members can access data sets that are uploaded by other members.

 The company has also recently launched the Oncomine Childhood Cancer Research Assay.
 In collaboration with Children’s Hospital Los Angeles, the assay targets mutations associated with pediatric and young adult cancers by combining gene amplifications and fusions in a single panel.
 The assay interrogates 203 unique genes representing multiple gene classes.